Kids and Toddler Bike Helmets: How to Choose

 Increased visibility is always an added bonus when it comes to kids on bikes.
 As a result, many companies have begun to add reflective tape and/or LED lights to their helmets.

 Keeping the sun out of kids eyes will certainly make for a more appealing ride.
 Most bicycle style helmets have built-in or clip-on visors while most skater styles have no visor.

 9. Skater-style Helmets vs. standard

 Skater-style and standard styles helmets each have their pros and cons.
-Skater-style helmets are generally heavy, lack a visor, have less vents and are less likely to have dial-in adjustments, but they also offer more coverage, can be dual-certified and tend to fit odd-sized heads better.
-Standard bicycle helmets are lighter, have more vents and more adjustably, but are not dual-certified and can be harder to fit odd-shaped heads.
+Skater-style helmets are generally heavy, lack a visor, have less vents and are less likely to have dial-in adjustments.
+They do however, also offer more coverage, can be dual-certified and tend to fit odd-sized heads better.
+Standard bicycle helmets are lighter, have more vents, are more adjustable and can be harder to fit odd-shaped heads.

 Warranties on helmets range from 30 days to lifetime.
 Helmets manufactured by major bike companies, such are Giro, Uvex, Specalized, Lazer etc. are much more likely to come with longer warranties that are easier to redeem.